 - As you floss, be sure you wrap the floss around both sides of each tooth, using a push-pull motion to remove as much plaque as possible.

 - Get a professional dental cleaning every six months.

 - Get a dental exam and X-rays once a year.

 - Use a mouthwash daily to kill the bacteria in your mouth.

 - Calcium and essential vitamins such as B12 are beneficial to your gums.

 Key Diet Lesson:

 You can help prevent plaque build-up with a balanced diet including limiting your sugar and carbohydrate intake.

 The Dental Exam Expectations

 During the dental exam, we offer oral hygiene training, ensure you can brush and floss effectively.
-If necessary, follow-up appointments will be recommended for ongoing cleanings, fixing of any dental problems which may be making it difficult to suitably remove plaque and tartar, such as crooked teeth, or poorly fitted crowns or bridges.
-Learn more about Nighttime Tips For Taking Care Of Your Teeth. and read more about Avoiding Dental Plaque Build-Up.
+If necessary, we’ll recommend follow-up appointments for ongoing cleanings, fixing of any dental problems which may be making it difficult to suitably remove plaque and tartar, such as crooked teeth, or poorly fitted crowns or bridges.
+Learn more about Nighttime Tips For Taking Care Of Your Teeth.
+Also, read more about Avoiding Dental Plaque Build-Up.
 Remember, regular dental cleanings can improve your health.